ngs-mstb/micgent/README.md

 ## How to run - Docker

 This assumes that you already have made some system operational on the host machine allowing you to run Docker containers.
 Our examples use Docker commands entered from a Linux terminal.
-You can easily adapt the commands to a different container execution system such as Redhat Podman and/or different host operating system (MacOS or Windows).
+You can easily adapt the commands to a different container execution system such as Redhat Podman and/or different host operating system (MacOS).
 Most of our testing of the NGS-MSTB container has been done on a Linux VM with 64GB RAM and 16 CPU cores and Mac PowerBook Pro with 32GB RAM and 6 CPU cores (12 cores with hyperthreading).
 On the Mac, we tested under minimum resources of 10GB RAM and 4 CPU cores made available to the Docker Desktop.

 ### The minimum hardware resources

 The Docker containers should be able to use at least four CPU cores and 10 GB of RAM.
 On Linux hosts, the containers by default have access to all CPUs and RAM of the host.
-On Mac and Windows, the containers run inside a VM, and the default Docker settings restrict the VM resource allocation.
+On Mac, the containers run inside a VM, and the default Docker settings restrict the VM resource allocation.
 You should check and adjust these if necessary - **the default settings may be too tight for NGS-MSTB**.
 For example, under Docker Desktop, these settings will be found under _Preferences -> Advanced_.
 You should make and apply any changes to Docker Desktop before running the Docker commands because the Docker VM will get restarted and all running commands or containers terminated.

-So far, we were unable to
-make the workflow to run on the older Docker implementation on Windows called `docker-toolbox`. **This means that you will not be able to run this on Windows Home Edition**.
+**So far, we were not able to execute the full assembly workflow in Docker on Windows**.
+On Windows, the workflow inevitably stalls with zero CPU usage and no tracable error messages despite all our attempts at adjusting the Docker resource parameters.
+This must be related to some subtle problems in the implementation of the Docker system itself on Windows OS.
+This might change in future versions of Docker or in Docker on Windows WSL 2.
+We will update this section if that happens.
+For now, **NGS-MSTB should be used only on Linux or Mac hosts**.

 See below in this text details about the disk space requirements.